ritesh-noothigattu/choosing-how-to-choose-papers/README.md

 - `reviewer_losses.py`: File that reads the input dataset and the aggregate function in "p1q1_aggregate_fn.txt" to compute losses of reviewers.
 It plots the histogram of these losses, and prints some relevant statistics

-- 'varying_num_revs.py': Similar to "learn_aggregate.py", except that this file takes p, q *and* a cap on the number of reviews per paper.
+- `varying_num_revs.py`: Similar to "learn_aggregate.py", except that this file takes p, q **and** a cap on the number of reviews per paper.
 It (randomly) discards reviews exceeding this cap, and performs L(p,q) aggregation on the remaining data